 - Chest pain

-- If possible, avoid medications that can cause heart block.
+- Not using medicines that can cause heart block

 American Heart Association http://www.heart.org